macder/medusa-fulfillment-shippo/README.md

 ### Create Shippo Order

-A new Shippo order is created when an admin creates a fulfilment.
+A new Shippo order is created when an admin creates a fulfillment.
 The shipping method and its price at checkout is attached to the Shippo order.

 ## Planned Features